 This subgroup of COOPAC is called COOPROCAKI: Coopérative des Producteurs du Café de Kivumu.
 There are 975 growers represented by the group, which was formed in 2016.
 These producers grow coffee in volcanic soil, harvesting cherry and delivering them the same day to the Kabirizi Washing Station for purchasing.
 At the mill, the coffee is depulped the day of delivery, fermented dry for 12 hours and then given a 24-hour wet fermentation or a “soak,” and then washed three times to remove the mucilage.
 Coffee is then dried in mechanical dryers or raised beds for about 2–3 weeks.

-COOPAC is committed to environmental and social sustainability in addition to producing high quality coffee.
-Waste by-products created during the coffee washing process are used to as fertilizer rather than discarded into the lake, and shade trees are distributed to farmers to prevent soil erosion.
-COOPAC has assisted in the construction of a school, health-care clinics, and roads and bridges in the community, and has a program to distribute cows and goats to the most productive farmers.
-COOPAC also provides farmers with an agricultural advisor to educate the growers about the latest production methods.
+COOPAC is committed to environmental and social sustainability in addition to producing high-quality coffee.
+Waste by-products from processing are used as fertilizer rather than discarded into the lake, and shade trees are distributed to farmers to prevent soil erosion.
+COOPAC has assisted in the construction of a school, health-care clinics, and roads and bridges in the community.
+The cooperative also has a program to distribute cows and goats to the most productive farmers and provides farmers with an agricultural advisor to teach the latest production methods.